INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 Before answering that question, we must answer <i>"**What** does an agent learn?</i> Answer is Q-Table.

-Q-Table in simple terms tell agent **what action to perform while at any given state.**
+Q-Table in simple terms tells the agent **what action to perform while at any given state.**

 > In a Q-Table, rows represent all possible states and columns represent the possible actions.
 Best action for
 > any state is the action with highest Q-Value.
 >
-> For example, when agent is at position / state `(0,0)` the best possible action it can perform is `ArrowRight` because it has
+> For example, when an agent is at position / state `(0,0)` the best possible action it can perform is `ArrowRight` because it has the
 > highest value of `0.53`.
 Note that `ArrowDown` with `0.51` is not a bad choice; It is just not better.
 >
 > ![A](assets/blogs/rf/qtable.png)